2025–26 UNC Asheville Bulldogs men's basketball team

-The 2025–26 UNC Asheville Bulldogs men's basketball team represents the University of North Carolina at Asheville during the 2025–26 NCAA Division I men's basketball season.
-The Bulldogs, led by eighth-year head coach Mike Morrell, play their home games at Kimmel Arena in Asheville, North Carolina, as members of the Big South Conference.
+The 2025–26 UNC Asheville Bulldogs men's basketball team represented the University of North Carolina at Asheville during the 2025–26 NCAA Division I men's basketball season.
+The Bulldogs, led by eighth-year head coach Mike Morrell, played their home games at Kimmel Arena in Asheville, North Carolina, as members of the Big South Conference.

 Previous season

 The Bulldogs finished the 2024–25 season 21–11, 11–5 in Big South play, to finish in a tie for second place.
 They defeated Charleston Southern in the quarterfinals of the Big South tournament, before falling to Winthrop in the semifinals.

 Preseason

 On October 15, 2025, the Big South Conference released their preseason coaches poll.
 UNC Asheville was picked to finish second in the conference, while receiving one first-place vote.